harumuki/gyorgy.fleischmann.hu/_posts/2018-10-31-Service_Manager.md

 tags:     [microFocus, hpe, hp, service manager, sm, how to]
 ---

-Akkor fussunk is neki az alapoknak!
+Na akkor fussunk is neki az alapoknak!

 ## A tesztkörnyezet